mozjay0619/HMF/README.rst

 Writing groups and arrays
 -------------------------

-Here we will demonstrate the self-organizing property of HMF.
-With a single "file" handler, the user can easily write data using hierarchical file system.
-This will be easier to understand if you are already familiar with HDF5.
+With a single "file" handler, the user can easily write and read data using hierarchical file system path.
+An example will make this clear:

 .. code:: python

 	f.set_group('/groupA')  # the path must start with root "/"

-This code will create a "directory", or "node", groupA, in which we can write arrays or further groups.
+This code will create a "node", groupA, in which we can write arrays or further groups.
 The user can create nested directory at once as well:

 .. code:: python

 	f.set_group('/group1/groupA/groupZ')

-We can write array using ``set_array`` method:
+We can write data array using ``set_array`` method:

 .. code:: python